 Respect hygiene rules

 It makes sense to stick to the hygiene best practice rules we’ve rediscovered during covid.
 Washing your hands frequently after touching foreign surfaces is a no-brainer.
 Similarly, we can expect to be wearing face masks in public transport for a long time.
+For our protection, we should be wearing better face masks with high filtration rates.
+Our best options are N95, KF94, and KN95 face masks or respirators.
 Some countries are likely to maintain masks for the coming months (or even years) despite a vaccine roll-out.
 In other words, better safe than sorry!

 Consider travel insurance